Education in Rwanda: Education Issues in Rwanda

 These factors result in discrepancies in pupil to textbook ratios between schools and within districts.
 This goes to show that there is still a challenge in terms of access and high-quality textbooks in Rwanda which are expected to be addressed in upcoming plans.

-About 40% of the teacher's population in Rwanda have less than 5 years of teaching experience.
-The number of teachers who are qualified in the primary school have increased to 99% in 2008, however, the number of teachers who are qualified in the secondary school are only 36% and 33% for lower and upper secondary respectively.
+About forty percent of the teacher's population in Rwanda have less than five years of teaching experience.
+The number of teachers who are qualified in the primary school have increased to 99 percent in 2008, however, the number of teachers who are qualified in the secondary school are only 36 percent and 33 percent for lower and upper secondary respectively.
 This means that Rwanda is not able to produce a highly skilled workforce, especially when considering the large proportion of teachers who are not qualified to teach the secondary school pupils.

 Most teachers felt that they have been poorly paid.
-As a result, only 10% of the total teacher respondents have undergone qualification upgrading to attain higher qualifications for teaching in Rwanda.
+As a result, only ten percent of the total teacher respondents have undergone qualification upgrading to attain higher qualifications for teaching in Rwanda.
 Most of the secondary school teachers are studying for a higher qualification that is not for teaching.
 This shows that the incentive for further education is low and there are other jobs that have a higher benefit as compared to teaching in Rwanda.
 Overall, the lack of quality in the education system, such as the standards of the teachers, lack of facilities and resources makes schooling unattractive.

 Primary schools

-The language used for teaching in the first three years of primary education is Kinyarwanda.
-In the fourth through sixth years, this becomes English.
+The language of instruction in primary schools is English, while Kinyarwanda is taught as a subject.

-French, the language of instruction before Paul Kagame's accession to power, was officially replaced in schools by English.
+French, which had been the language of instruction until 2008, was officially replaced by English after a cabinet decision that year.

 However, French classes were reintroduced weekly in primary schools, since 2016.